 Mistral AI is the only top-10 European unicorn on this calculator.
-Founded in Paris in 2023, it raised €640M in June 2024 at a €6.2B post-money valuation.
-Most of its 200-person team is French — and they hold BSPCEs, not ISOs or NSOs.
+Founded in Paris in 2023, it raised its Series C in September 2025 at a $13.7B post-money valuation, backed by ASML, Andreessen Horowitz, and Nvidia.
+Revenue is estimated at approximately $400M ARR and growing rapidly.
+Most of its team is French — and they hold BSPCEs, not ISOs or NSOs.

 What's a BSPCE